 One of my favorite things to see at the market was the dried Katsuobushi block.
 Katsuobushi is smoked, dried and fermented bonito fish that is used in all kinds of dishes in Japan, especially dashi broth.
 We see it most often already shaved and sold in a packet as bonita flakes.

-At the end of our tour, we ventured a little further outside the market to enjoy some of the famous Tsujiki fish market sushi.
+At the end of the tour, you will be able to try some of the famous fish market sushi.
 There are numerous Tsukiji sushi restaurants nearby to sample the freshest sushi you can get anywhere in the world.
 We passed a few of the incredibly popular sushi stands that are in the outer market, where dozens of people had been standing in line for what was likely hours, and I just felt bad for the gullibility of those people.

-If you think about it for a moment, the exact same fish is being bought and served in every sushi restaurant within walking distance of the market.
-The only possible variable remaining is the skill of the sushi chef, which basically comes down to knife skills.
+The only possible variable is the skill of the sushi chef, which basically comes down to knife skills.
 Is is really possible that the cut of a knife is worth waiting additional hours for?
 I’ll leave that up to you, but for us, it seemed pretty silly to wait in a line when there was amazing sushi waiting for us just a few blocks away.

 The vast amount of choices for sushi is overwhelming.
 We wanted to try everything!
 There were probably at least a hundred sushi restaurants within a few block radius of Tsukiji and each one has an extensive menu featuring dozens of types of fish.
 We were spoiled for choices.